vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 	- If *Fireside isn't alerted*, you hear a smattering of voices conversing.
 The space makes it hard to comprehend what they are saying from this distance.
 You can't see them at all.
 	- You hear your footsteps start to echo.
 They don't seem to hear it.
 Yet.
 - **If you get even closer without alerting them**:
-	- "We need to stop while we're ahead.
+>"We need to stop while we're ahead.
 Angel's family almost got razed with his house."
-		- "If we finish this job, we get the pay split among just us 4.
-That's quadruple the original pay fellas."
+"If we finish this job, we get the original pay split among just us four.
+That's four times the original cut, fellas."
+"C'mon, Ezra-"
+"ONE.
+HUNDRED.
+THOUSAND.
+EACH.
+I can't do this without you guys.
+I'm not going to force you to.
+But get REAL.
+We need this money."
 ##### 319 Berkeley Way.
 A Fireside House
 ##### The Innocent House
 ##### The Unfinished Building